sherwoodben/bEngine-alpha/CONTRIBUTING.md

 # Documentation

 Please, document your code!
-For reference, the Doxyfile takes as input all files in the `/include/`, `/src/`, and `/tests/` directories, so anything which is documented with doxygen style comments will be used to generate documentation.
+For reference, the Doxyfile takes as input all files in the `/include/` and `/src/`, so anything which is documented with doxygen style comments will be used to generate documentation.
 Preferably, all classes/structs/functions/methods would be documented, even private ones!
 To me, it's nice to know how all of the internals work.
 When the engine is in a usable state, it might make more sense to supply documentation which is only based on the public facing files!